 with:

-List <default value> <value> <value> <value> ... <value> This defines a discrete set of values from which the user may select one value.
-The first given value, <default value>, may optionally be a duplicate of one of the other values in the List (for example, “List 2 0 1 2 3 4” specifies a default of “2” for the list sequence “0 1 2 3 4”).
-If the <default value> is a duplicate of a value elsewhere in the List, the List shall not be assumed to contain the default value twice.
-If the optional selection Default is used with List, the argument to Default must be an explicit member of the List and will override the use of the first List value as <default value> (for example, (List 0 1 2 3 4) (Default 2) means that the default value for the List is 2, not 0).
+List <value> <value> <value> <value> ... <value> This defines a discrete set of values from which the user may select one value.
+Duplicate values are permitted.
+The first value shall be assumed to be the default, if the optional selection Default is not present.
+If the optional selection Default is used with List, the argument to Default must be an explicit member of the List and will override the use of the first List value as default (for example, (List 0 1 2 3 4) implies that the default value for the List is 0, while (List 0 1 2 3 4) (Default 2) means that the default value for the List is 2, not 0).

 BACKGROUND INFORMATION/HISTORY:

 This changes in this BIRD are constructed in such a way as to leave the existing examples and other parameters (e.g., List_Tip) completely unaffected.
 IBISCHK parser changes should be limited to checking whether the argument to Default is already an explicit member of the List.

+BIRD 192.1 is issued to clarify that the first value in the List is only coincidentally the default value, in the absence of the Default parameter.
+The revised text also more explicitly permits duplicated values within the List.
+Rules defining “<default value>” as a separate item from the rest of the List have been removed.